opencomputeproject/SAI/doc/sai-ptf/warmboot.md

     return test_director
 ```

-## Support DUT differernt running stage during warm reboot
+## Support DUT different running stages during warm reboot
 During a warm reboot, we can split the DUT into three different stage
-- Before start, in this stage, we will make some configuration or brenchmark on the DUT, and use those setting to check the DUT functionality during warm reboot.
-All the preparation for the warmboot will be finished.
+- Before starting, in this stage, we will make some configurations or benchmark on the DUT, and use those setting to check the DUT functionality during a warm reboot.
+All the preparation for the warm reboot will be finished.
 - Starting, in this stage, DUT will run a warm-reboot command and not start any other docker services and sai-sdk will not start.
-We expect all the traffic will behivor as normal.
+We expect all the traffic will behave as normal.
-- After Starting, in this stage, sai-sdk will start, data will be restore from the backup file.
+- After Starting, in this stage, sai-sdk will start, and data will be restored from the backup file.

 In order to do that, we need the followings.

-### Setup the warmboot - Before warm reboot
+### Setup the warm reboot - Before the warm reboot
 Before starting the test for the warm reboot, we need the following steps
 1. remove all the services which can start from the reboot
 For remove all the sevices we can use the scipt in [all_service.sh](../../ptf/scripts/all_service.sh)